meirelesff/rscielo/README.md

 `rscielo` provides functions to easily scrape bibliometric information from scientific journals and articles hosted on the [Scientific Electronic Library Online Platform (Scielo.br)](http://www.scielo.br/).
-The retrieved data includes journal’s details and citation counts;
+The retrieved data includes a journal’s details and citation counts;
-article’s contents, footnotes, bibliographic references; and many other common information used in bibliometric studies.
+article’s contents, footnotes, bibliographic references; and several other common information used in bibliometric studies.
 The package also offers functions to quickly summarize the scrapped data.

 ### Installing